Statement: German pronunciation is hard!

 Are there any other tools that you use to show pronunciation in a dynamic way?
 I would love to hear about it in the comments below!

 Want more useful materials?
-You can view everything I have posted so far on the English Language Materials page.
+You can view everything I have posted so far on the Learning English page.